kevinlin311tw/ObjLeft/README.md

 _FYI: This is an industry-oriented project.
 Most of the algorithms are implemented using C/C++.
 We use OpenCV only for video input and visualization._

+_FYI: I am improving the readability of this code.
+Will update it soon!_

 ## Introduction

 This paper presents an effective approach for detecting abandoned luggage in surveillance videos.
 We combine short- and long-term background models to extract foreground objects, where each pixel in an input image is classified as a 2-bit code.
 Subsequently, we introduce a framework to identify static foreground regions based on the temporal transition of code patterns, and to determine whether the candidate regions contain abandoned objects by analyzing the back-traced trajectories of luggage owners.
 Experimental results show that our method performs more favorable against the others.